flatpickr/flatpickr/README.md

+## flatpickr-genitive
+new features:

-Symol "R" in altFormat option will be replased genitive of month.
+- Symol "R" in altFormat option will be replased genitive of month.
+- add plugin dayRangeSelect witch can select range of days by selecting one day

 For build lib need: